-A copyright registration formula that can immediately provide strong, multiple and undeniable proof of ownership to anyone that applies it to its own creations.
-The formula connects the creators digital id with his creation and the exact date and time the creator applied the formula to it (the creation) creating a Certificate of Ownership (CoO) as proof of their ownership.
+A copyright registration formula that immediately provide can strong, multiple and undeniable proof of ownership to anyone that applies it to its own creations.
+The formula connects the creator's digital id with his creation and the exact date and time the creator applied the formula to it (the creation) creating a Certificate of Ownership (CoO) as proof of their ownership.
 All this data is immutably recorded to a transparent, append-only ledger based on the blockchain technology.
-This chain, we call it "cw-chain", is privately generated and is publicly available to anyone.
+This blockchain, called "cw-chain", is privately generated and is publicly available to anyone and distributed to the IPFS network and Solana L1 blockchain.
 Recorded and stored data gets encrypted using the creator's public cryptographic key.
-Every read-only block on that chain can be easily verified by the "block verification" mechanism described below.
+Every read-only block on that chain can be easily verified bv the "block verification" mechanism described below.
 Copyrightsworld provides the technology and the platform needed to accommodate such functionality.